 What are you praying for?
 When you pray to God for that person, thing, or experience, are you focused on getting something out of God…or are you allowing the Holy Spirit to connect with God on your behalf?
 Figuring out your expectations of God and your motivation for praying will help you learn how to trust Him despite your unanswered prayers.
 If you expect God to answer all your prayers with a “yes dear” and grant all your wishes like a fairy godmother, then you need to rethink your relationship with Him.

-“I must often be glad that certain past prayers of my own were not granted,” wrote CS Lewis in Christian Reflections: Petitionary Prayer in 1953.
-Sometimes we don’t know how lucky we are when our prayers aren’t granted or answered yet.
+“I must often be glad that certain past prayers of my own were not granted,” wrote CS Lewis in Christian Reflections: Petitionary Prayer.
+Sometimes we don’t know how lucky we are when our prayers aren’t granted or answered.